youngdataspace/Build-and-Deploy-a-Spam-Detector-Model-on-AWS/README.md

 ## Build a classifier using Jupyter Notebook
 From the above image, click "python37" and create a new notebook using the virtual environment we just created.

 Now we are ready to start working with data.
-Let's dive in.
+Let's start writing in the spam_classifier.ipynb notebook.